zbubric/sqlite3-sqlean/readme.md

 # SQLean (sqlite3) extensions as NPM package
-Simple utility package that fetch SQLean extension libs and expose their paths as constants that can be used with loadExtension method of Sqlite3 module.
+Simple utility package that fetch [SQLean](https://github.com/nalgeon/sqlean) extension libs and expose their paths as constants that can be used with loadExtension method of Sqlite3 module.

 Extensions are fetched as precompiled binaries suitable for installation OS (*.dll for Windows, *.so for Linux, *.dylib for macOS).
 Please note that binaries are 64-bit and require a 64-bit SQLite version.

+For details about [SQLean](https://github.com/nalgeon/sqlean) extensions, please check it's [readme](https://github.com/nalgeon/sqlean#readme)

 ## Installation
 To install, use